VETURISRIRAM/Aspect-Based-Sentiment-Analysis/README.md

 # Aspect-Based-Sentiment-Analysis
-Python implementation of Aspect based Sentiment Analysis.
-This is an extension of the Simple Sentiment Analysis where the sentiment is predicted around the aspect term in the sentence.
+Python implementation of Aspect based Sentiment Analysis

+Keep both the training files in the same directory as the python files.
+Run main.py to see results.

+The project needs some external library files.
+Numpy
+MatplotLib
+Pandas
+NLTK
+textblob
+SKLearn

+These could be installed using packaging tools like PIP.
+We use VENV environment.